albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### Can an interface extend another class or another interface?

 Interfaces cannot have state, therefore that rules out interfaces extending classes.
-An interface cannot extend a class.
-Interfaces can extend one or many interfaces.
+An interface can extend one or many interfaces.

 Consider the following three interfaces.